 He had to turn and funnel his troops into The Angle where the union was dug in on Cemetery Ridge.
 The Union army held the high ground and when the confederate army came within range, the Union army opened up with a devastating barrage of iron the mowed down the Confederate troops.
 The Union army held strong during the three days of Gettysburg and turned the tide of the war.

-Greg also told me that Longstreet and Lee did not get along and Longstreet hesitated attacking the Union left flank because of their defeat the day before.
+Greg also told me that Longstreet and Lee did not get along and Longstreet hesitated attacking the Union center because of their defeat the day before.
 He knew the Union had brought up reinforcements, and felt he would not be victorious.
 Greg also told me the Jeb Stuart’s Calvary were to attack the Union forces from the rear or from the east and put the Union army in a vise.
 However, Lee had no idea of Jeb Stuart’s location and Jeb Stuart arrived late on July 2nd, too late to make a difference on July 1st and 2nd, and seemingly ineffective on July 3.

-Years later, when asked why his charge at Gettysburg failed, General Pickett replied: “I’ve always thought the Yankees had something to do with it.” for his failure.
+Years later, when asked why his charge at Gettysburg failed, General Pickett replied: “I’ve always thought the Yankees had something to do with it.”
 While the confederate battle strategy may have had shortcomings; it was the Yankees.
 The Union field generals fought an inspired battle (I would add a God inspired battle), leading their men to stand up to the Confederate army, with courage and fortitude, which was lacking in many battles up until Gettysburg.